 Welcome to the second post in the History of Our Menu.
 If you missed the first one where we explore the origins of pizza, make sure you take the time to read it.
 Today, we are covering the history of buffalo wings – that amazing appetizer that has filled the stomachs of many football fans around the nation.

 The Origins of a Classic:

 Buffalo wings, as much as cherry pie, are a United States delicacy.
-This unbreaded finger food comes in either flat or drummete that is deep fried and coated in a spicy hot sauce.
+This unbreaded finger food comes in either flat or drummete that is deep-fried and coated in a spicy hot sauce.
 While some people will order the delightful mild or sweet and tangy wing, that is not true to the original vision of the buffalo wing.

-To this day, Ms. Bellissimo’s original vision remains the most popular form of buffalo wing.
+To this day, Ms. Bellissimo’s original vision remains the most popular form of the buffalo wing.
 Here at Tuscan Pizza, we sell ours true to her creation.

 The Go-to Appetizer: